jh-modjeski/trys/README.md

 ## Dependencies

-Trys requires the following libraries:
+Trys was developed with Python3.10 and requires the following libraries:

 - docopt
 - halo